JonDum/polymer-loader/README.md

 # polymer-loader

 Loads polymer-elements as first-class bundles.
-Allows you to separate components into a .js file, a .html file containg the `<polymer-element>` and a CSS file.
+Allows you to separate components into a .js file, a .html file containing the `<polymer-element>` and a CSS file.
 Polymer-loader can be configured to use your choice of HTML/CSS preprocessor (Jade, EBS, Stylus, LESS, SASS, etc.).

 ## Usage